-Revision History & Commencement Date & Date of Next Review Version 1.1-2020
+Revision History & Commencement Date & Date of Next Review Version 1.1- 2020 Commencement Date (Version 1): 02/01/2020 Data of Next Daview, Falley, includes a dest Assessment from Daview, and

-Date of Next Review: Following Independent Assessment from Re-engagement process areas.
+Date of Next Review: Following Independent Assessment from Re-engagement process

-Purpose The purpose of this policy is to outline the quality assurance structure of the
+Purpose The purpose of this policy is to outline the quality assurance structure of the College.

-College.
 This structure has sought to ensure the academic independence and authority of the academic functioning of the College, and to protect the integrity of processes and standards.
-This structure of committees and groups is also embedded throughout the other quality assurance policy provision and ensure the management, administration and operations of this provision is not unduly influenced by other considerations.
+This structure of committees and groups is also embedded throughout the other quality assurance policy areas.
+Scope This policy covers all quality assurance related areas of the College.
+Policy Statement The College must ensure the independence and authority of its academic provision and ensure the management, administration and operations of this provision is not unduly influenced by other considerations.
 Therefore, the intention with this policy is to articulate the quality assurance structure of the College.
 This structure is then embedded in the other policies and procedures outlined in the other quality assurance sections.